jxhou/ContentExplorer/design docs/Router.md

 The new behavior is due to that Ivy does not separate component and its factory def any more, so does not rely on ENTRY_COMPONENT provider any more.

 It probably still the case that any providers declared in a lazy-loaded module are local, and not available to modules outside of the lazy module.

+After upgrade to v9+ with Ivy,  coalescingResolver can be removed completely.

+Currently, eagerly loaded modules will register their setting's pages using the SETTINGS_ROUTES token, and lazy loaded modules will use settingHostService to register its setting's page.

+## Overall Routing implementation in this project
+AppComponent
+    AppLayoutComponent (\src\app\containers\app-layout\app-layout.component.ts)
+      LayoutComponent (E:\src\app\shared\layout\containers\layout\layout.component.ts)
+        |----<router-outlet></router-outlet>
+        |----DashboardComponent
+        |----LazyLoadedModule
+        |----WithChildRoutesModule  (eagerly loaded module using lazy loading format)
+               |-----<router-outlet></router-outlet>
+               |----Child1Component
+               |----Child2Component
+        |----SettingsComponent
+               |-----<router-outlet></router-outlet>
+               |-----setting's page 1 from feature module 1
+               |    ....
+               |-----setting's page n from feature moudle n

+Each module with setting's page can register their setting's page with SettingsComponent.

 ## The related references for dynamic Setting components
 https://blog.angularindepth.com/here-is-what-you-need-to-know-about-dynamic-components-in-angular-ac1e96167f9e